jsoysouvanh/Refureku/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/ba0bf8ff67cf47c498409aef31b88700)](https://www.codacy.com/manual/jsoysouvanh/Refureku?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jsoysouvanh/Refureku&amp;utm_campaign=Badge_Grade)

 Refureku is a powerful customizable C++17 runtime reflection library based on [Kodgen](https://github.com/jsoysouvanh/Kodgen).
-It allows you to retrieve information on classes/structs, fields, methods, enums and enum values at runtime.
+It allows you to retrieve information on namespaces, structs/classes, fields, methods, enums and enum values at runtime.

 It is separated into 2 distinct parts:
 - The metadata parser and generator, which parses C++ source code and generates metadata that will be injected back into source code using macros.
 This tool can either be built as a standalone executable or embeded in a program (for example a game engine) depending on your needs.
 Last but not least, it is highly customizable (see the [Customization section](#customization)).